 First, install a recent version of Node.js.
 We recommend that you install

-either the latest LTS
+either the latest LTS or Current version available.
+Visit

-the Node.js download page and select the Windows Installer
+the Node.js download page and select the Windows Installer.

 Once downloaded, execute the installer and let the installation wizard guide